naggie/dsnet/README.md

 Brings the interface down after disassociating all peers.

 `dsnet add`
 Add a peer by name.
-Returns a config file as QR code or file.
+Returns a config file as QR code or file as specified.
 If public key is specified, private key won't be generated.
 Editing/removing a peer can be done by editing the JSON file.

 QR code + confirmation prompt on stderr, peer info on stdout.